allies-computing/postcoder-web-php-examples/README.md

 PostCoder Web Examples
 ======================

-These are examples of how to use the PostCoder Web API system in Javascript using PHP.
+These are examples of how to use the PostCoder Web API system in PHP.

 More information on PostCoder Web:- http://www.alliescomputing.com/products/postcoder-web-api